JuBiotech/MooViE/README.md

 ./moovie-desktop-docker.ps1 [-d Dockerfile location] [-v Volume to mount]
 ```

-Both scripts will build the Docker image and run it afterwards.
+Both scripts will build the Docker image and run it afterward.
 For later runs, the script will check if the image is
 already installed and just run it directly.

+#### Manual
+After installing the dependencies from above using `apt-get`, you can simply follow the installation steps for MooViE from the Dockerfile.

 ### Input Format
 The MooViE input file needs to be in CSV format using **commas** as column delimiters.